• Skip to primary navigation

 • Vanilla Extract - just the right amount of delicious vanilla to bring out the best flavors in your cookies!

-• Eggs - two large eggs beaten lightly will help add body to a cookie that is prone to spreading.
+• Eggs - two large eggs that are beaten lightly will help add body to a cookie that is prone to spreading.

 • Salt - between just a pinch and a quarter teaspoon is all you need to balance and highlight the sweet flavors.